 While these laptops are all great for music production, you might want to compare them with other creative laptops – especially if you’re a jack-of-all-trades.
 We’ve also made a guide to the best laptops for video editing, as well as the best laptops for animation.
 Or, for something more generalist, try our picks for the best 2-in-1 laptops for creatives.

-The best laptops for music production today
+The best laptops for music production available now

 If you want a brilliant high-end laptop for music production, then the Asus ZenBook Pro Duo 15 UX582L could be for you.
 Not only does it come with some incredibly powerful components, including a choice of Core i7 or i9 Intel processors, but it also has a unique design that includes a second screen above the keyboard.